SU(d)-Symmetric Random Unitaries: Quantum Scrambling, Error Correction, and Machine Learning: Results

 Random unitaries exhibit good error-correction and decoupling properties.
-In the presence of continuous symmetries, U($1$) and SU$(d)$-symmetric random unitaries generate nearly optimal covariant error-correcting codes \cite{kong2022near} that nearly saturate the fundamental limits on the error correction imprecision with scaling $O(\frac{1}{n})$ as identified by the approximate Eastin-Knill theorems (see e.g.~ \cite{preskill2021approxeastinknill,Woods2020continuousgroupsof,Kubica21,Yang22,Zhou2021newperspectives,liu2021quantum}.
-A key feature for non-perfect error correction is due to non-diminishing entanglement between the environment and the system even encoding only one logical qudit and against one-qudit erasure error.
+In the presence of continuous symmetries, U($1$) and SU$(d)$-symmetric random unitaries generate nearly optimal covariant error-correcting codes \cite{kong2022near} that they saturate the fundamental limits of the error correction imprecision with scaling $O(\frac{1}{n})$ as identified by the approximate Eastin--Knill theorems (see e.g.~ \cite{faist20,Woods2020continuousgroupsof,Kubica21,Yang22,Zhou2021newperspectives}.
+A key feature for non-perfect error correction is due to the fact that there is always logical information leaking into the environment even encoding only one logical qudit and against one-qudit erasure error.
 We slightly improve the SU$(d)$-covariant random codes by encoding $k$ logical qudits while still achieving $O(1/n)$ in averaged Choi error asymptotically against single qudit erasure.
-The actual computation only requires the SU$(d)$-covariant codes to satisfy a $2$-design condition.
-In our accompanying paper \cite{SUd-k-Design2023}, a local ensemble capable of approximating the unitary $k$ designs under SU$(d)$-symmetric Haar measure is found and conjectured to converge in $\Theta(n^4 \log 1/\epsilon)$ steps within precision $\epsilon$.
+The actual computation only requires the SU$(d)$-covariant codes to satisfy a $2$-design condition and it is proved in Ref.~\cite{CQAconvergence2024} that there are symmetric local ensembles capable of converging to this SU$(d)$-symmetric 2-design in polynomials steps.
 This provides further motivation to study the SU$(d)$-covariant random codes, especially on certain natural physical platforms \cite{divincenzo2000universal, gao2018entangling} since our encoding of $\Psi$ on $\bar{A}$ can be taken as pure states for all local dimension $d$ (see \cite{Zheng2021SpeedingUL}).
-Concerning quantum information recovery especially in physical contexts, the decoding procedures through e.g.~Kitaev-Yoshida decoding protocol in the presence of charge conservation \cite{Yoshida-Kitaev2017,Swingle2022} remain to be studied.
+Concerning quantum information recovery especially in physical contexts, the decoding procedures through e.g.~Kitaev--Yoshida decoding protocol in the presence of charge conservation \cite{Yoshida-Kitaev2017,yoshida:soft,junyu2020chargescrambler,Nakata2023} remain to be studied.

 We adopt the complementary channel formalism \cite{Beny2010,kong2022near}.
 We partial trace out $B$ instead of $\bar{B}$ in the discussion around Eq.\eqref{eq:complementary} and obtain